FusionAuth/fusionauth-site/_drafts/2017-05-02-revoking-jwts.md

 ### FusionAuth

-To illustrate this, I’m going to use <a href="/products/identity-user-management">**FusionAuth**</a>’s event and Webhook system as well as the *jwt.refresh-token.revoke* event.
+To illustrate this, I’m going to use [**FusionAuth**](https://fusionauth.io/ "FusionAuth Home")</a>’s event and Webhook system as well as the *jwt.refresh-token.revoke* event.
 If you are building your own IdP or using another system, you might need to build out your own eventing system based on this article.

-The FusionAuth **jwt.refresh-token.revoke** event look like this:
+The FusionAuth **jwt.refresh-token.revoke** event looks like this:

 ```javascript
 "event": {